W1ldPo1nter/django-queryable-properties/docs/standard_features.rst

 To make this as simple as possible, a method ``reset_property``, which takes the name of a defined queryable property as parameter, is automatically added to each model class that defines at least one queryable property.
 If a model class already defines a method with this name, it will *not* be overridden.
-Queryable properties on objects of such model classes may instead be cleared using a utility function ``reset_queryable_property`` that comes with the ``queryable_properties.utils`` module.
+Queryable properties on objects of such model classes may instead be cleared using the utility function :func:`queryable_properties.utils.reset_queryable_property`.

 To reset the ``version_str`` property from the example above on an ``ApplicationVersion`` instance, both of the variants in the following code block can be used (``obj`` is an ``ApplicationVersion`` instance):